slashmcp/slashmcp/README.md

 # Gloom Light Switch

-MCP-powered AI workspace for document intelligence, multimodal analysis, and conversational insights.
-This project wires together Supabase, AWS, and multiple vision/LLM providers—and integrates with the official MCP Registry for tool discovery—to deliver:
+MCP-powered AI workspace for document intelligence.

 - Drag-and-drop uploads for PDFs, images, and media
 - Vision-first analysis with GPT‑4o (Gemini fallback scaffolding is in place)